 Best for: Being connected, nightlife, international food, long stays

 Sukhumvit is the main tourist corridor, running east from central Bangkok with BTS stations at regular intervals.
-It is not the most atmospheric street in the world — it is long, busy, and commercial — but it is extremely practical.
-Everything is walkable from a BTS station.
-Hotels at every price point.
-International restaurants, convenience stores, pharmacies, and shopping malls everywhere.
+It is not the most atmospheric street in the world.
+It is long, busy, and commercial.
+But it is extremely practical: everything is walkable from a BTS station, there are hotels at every price point, and international restaurants, convenience stores, pharmacies, and shopping malls are everywhere.

 Trade-off: Far from the old city temples and the river.
 Tuk-tuks here are tourist-priced.